alephium/www/src/content/blog/2022-08-09_BIP39-Passphrase-implementation-f87adecd6f59/index.md

 description: 'To keep giving our users more tools to secure their ALPH, we’ve implemented the BIP39 passphrase feature in the desktop wallet v1.3.0!'
 ---

-To keep giving our users more tools to secure their ALPH, we’ve implemented the BIP39 passphrase feature in the desktop wallet v1.3.0!

----

 ### BIP39 Passphrase implementation

 #### To keep giving our users more tools to secure their ALPH, we’ve implemented the BIP39 passphrase feature in the desktop wallet v1.3.0!